-We believe that by addressing this issue within our workforce we can encourage greater representation of women in operational management roles across all areas of our business and the industry as a whole.
+We believe that by directly addressing this issue within our workforce, we can encourage greater representation of women in key roles across all areas and levels of our business and the industry as a whole.

 What is the WILpower program?

-The Women In Logistics program is a two-year structured cadetship which aims to deliver on the job learning in operational roles.
-The program will build a diverse succession pool for our operational roles across the business.
+The Women in Logistics program is a two-year structured program that provides on the job learning in key operational roles and key areas of operations.
+The program will build a diverse succession pool across the business.

-Our highly commended cadetship program provides ten individual women with the opportunity to develop the skills required to enter operational management roles in the Patrick Stevedoring Operations and The National Operations Centre (NOC).
+Our highly commended program provides women with the opportunity to develop the skills required to enter operational management roles in Patrick’s stevedoring operations and build a future career pathway.

-In addition to a full time, competitive salary, cadets will also receive:
+In addition to a full-time role with a competitive salary, participants will also receive: